megbrimef/urso-examples/README.md

 10) in template.js you can put objects you want to create into this.objects.
 I've created button named 'exampleButton' and text 'exampleText'

-11) you can get constructor of another class via Urso.getByPath(), with path as argument.
-In our case we've stored text into config.js inside exampleComponent
+11) override method 'run' in app.js.
+To set your overrided app.js, in src/index.js
+add Urso.App.App = *your app.js*

+12) In app.run use Urso.addInstancesMode('modeName') to add mode.
+For example we've added mode 'test'

+13) in component create folder named after mode name, add files you want to use with that mode.
+In _info.js setup sub namespace.
+In our exampleComponent we've created folder 'test', and putted config.js in there

+14) now you can get instance of moded class using this.getInstance('instanceName') in controller.js.

-12) launch game.
+15) launch game.
 Pressing the button you'll see result